 - mmc snap in failed to initialize in windows 2003 (1)

-- cannot find the dhcp server mmc (1)
+- mmc cannot initialize the snap-in dhcp address leases (1)